 Child support or child maintenance which is for the financial support of children is payable to the spouse who is looking after the children on a day-to -day basis.

-The amount of maintenance whether child support or spousal maintenance will depend on the respective financial resources and needs both of the separating parties and of their dependent children.
+The amount of maintenance whether child support or spousal maintenance will depend on the respective financial resources and needs of both the separating parties and of their dependent children.

 A dependent child is one who is under the age of eighteen years or between the ages of eighteen and twenty-three years and attending full-time education.